Anaderis/website-wow-armory/README.md

 # website-wow-armory
-Website to farm mounts and stuff on World of warcraft
+Website to farm mounts and equipments on World of warcraft.
+The database was creating using MySQL.